Looking for a new golf ball?

 - You've become the laughing stock of your golfing buddies because of your wayward slice shots...It’s time you got the last laugh.

-- Your current balls just won't go in the direction you are hitting it.
+- Your current balls just won't go in the direction you want them too.

 3. Everyone is telling you that a new set of golf balls is what will take your game to the next level (and help you with your slice).